BACK TO RESOURCES

 By organizing documentation and delegating tasks, you set a strong foundation for a successful asset audit, minimizing errors and ensuring accuracy throughout the process.

-4. Create an Asset Inventory List
+4. Create an Asset Register

+Utilizing asset management software can streamline this process, ensuring accuracy and efficiency.
 Regularly update the inventory list to reflect changes, additions, or disposals.

-6. Establish the Value of Your Assets
+5. Establish the Value of Your Assets

 Use current market values, purchase prices, and depreciation rates to determine their worth.
 Consult professional appraisers for high-value or complex assets to ensure accuracy.
 Regularly update these valuations to reflect any changes in condition or market trends.

-7. Reconcile Records
+6. Reconcile Records

 Every fixed asset audit concludes with asset reconciliation.